emorgan05/books-reviews/README.md

 Technology used: VueJS, ElementUI (a styling library), and axios With more time, I would do a lot more to expand this:
 1. Security with the api-key
+2. Splitting the main page into components.
+I want to make both dropdowns use one flexible "dumb" component, and then I would have a separate component for the actual list.
+With time to have a details panel (described in #6) I would also make that a separate component.
-2. I don't like the library styling of the dropdowns.
+3. I don't like the library styling of the dropdowns.
 I would change that.
-3. I would also make sure that when the user chooses a parameter, it would show in the dropdown field.
+4. I would also make sure that when the user chooses a parameter, it would show in the dropdown field.
 The current is poor User Experience.
-4. I want a loading indicator for the books list.
+5. I want a loading indicator for the books list.
-5. I like the simple styling of the page because it looks like how a newspaper would present the list.
+6. I like the simple styling of the page because it looks like how a newspaper would present the list.
 But there is a lot more that I could do with the list.
   a.
 I'd make the title clickable, so the user can open details about each title.
 The API returns title, author, summary, a picture, links to purchase, and links to book reviews.